 Educational discounts for students

 Nearly all major car insurance companies offer some form of discount for students.
 The discount options may vary depending on whether the student has their own policy or is listed on someone else’s policy.
-Discounts eligibility and amount may also vary greatly between providers.
+Discount eligibility and amount may also vary greatly between providers.

 Good student discount